All Episodes

 And then rather than spend the summer learning from your mistakes and preparing to deal with the debt ceiling and preparing to deal with the tax plan.

-Well, here's what we hear from McConnell just recently, or whenever it ended up in roll call today.
+Well, here's what we hear from McConnell just recently or whenever it ended up in roll call today.

 But I mean, I'm stunned by what I'm actually reading and by what I'm actually hearing here.

-And again, the headline is the White House continues to pivot towards congressional Democrats, and the president wants to work with anybody that wants to move the ball forward and get something done.
+And the president wants to work with anybody that wants to move the ball forward and get something done, accomplish anything at this point.

-Anyway, the article goes on, and it says, while Senate Republican leader Mitch McConnell has said a tax bill, it might slip into next year.
+Anyway, the article goes on and it says, while Senate Republican leader Mitch McConnell has said a tax bill, it might slip into next year.

 Slip into next year.